jiya-19/GearGuard-Odoo_Maintainence_Tracker/README.md

 🎯 Objective

-To develop a maintenance management system that allows a company to:
+To develop a maintanence management system that allows a company to:

 Track company assets (machines, vehicles, computers, etc.)